 - 8.5″ x 11″ white printer paper

-- Permanent double-sided tape or hot glue (regular tape and glue does not hold well)
+- Permanent double-sided tape or hot glue (regular tape and glue do not hold well)

 How to make paper fortune cookies